Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator.md

 ```

 This does not compile because Kotlin does not allow overloads that differ only in return type.
+Similar problems arise also for the following cases:

+* changing a property type;
+* changing type parameters and arguments when they are erased on the platform;
-Similar problems arise when changing suspendness or other features of a Kotlin callable.
+* changing suspendness of a Kotlin callable.

-`@SignatureDiscriminator` makes the new declaration a distinct callable for override matching and binary linkage while keeping its Kotlin source name unchanged:
+`@SignatureDiscriminator` makes the new declaration a distinct callable for conflicting overloads, override matching and binary linkage while keeping its Kotlin source name unchanged:

 ```kotlin
 interface API {